mbwong/mbwong.github.com/_posts/2013-09-13-things-i-read-often.md

 [eggers]: http://www.armchairnews.com/freelance/eggers.html

 __Paul Graham - [How to do what you love.][pg]__

+The key insight of this post is that it is really difficult to _know_ what you love.
+I read and reread in the past few year as I tried to figure out what the heck to do with my life.
+He has a lot of astute observations.
+I recommend this for people who are looking for their purpose in life.
 [pg]: http://www.paulgraham.com/love.html

 __Oliver Sacks - "The Joy of Old Age.
 (No Kidding.)"__

-Oliver Sacks is a wonderful writer, full of This is a lovely piece that I want to revisit as I age.
+Oliver Sacks is a wonderful writer, full of awe and optimism.
+His writings help you marvel at the wonderful world we live in.
+This is a lovely piece that I want to revisit as I age.
 [sacks]: http://www.nytimes.com/2013/07/07/opinion/sunday/the-joy-of-old-age-no-kidding.html?_r=0

 __Clay Christensen - "How Will You Measure Your Life?"__

 Christensen is the kind of academic I'd like to be.
 An excellent thinker and teacher.
 He is committed to his family, his Church, and his students.
 He observes that a number of his classmates at HBS and his fellow Rhodes Scholars ended up in jail.
 He asks why.
 He spills his secrets for having a fulfilling, purposeful life.
 The key?
 Reflection and perspective.
 [cc]: http://cityofseekers.com/wp-content/uploads/2011/11/how-will-you-measure-your-life.pdf